plusjade/plusjade.ruhoh.com/_pages/index.md

 In a nutshell the Web, or Internet, is a network of computers.
 Any computer can be connected directly or indirectly to the Internet.

-The computers connected to the Internet can make certain content publicly accessible to other computers in the network (the Internet).
+All computers connected to the Internet can make certain content publicly accessible to other computers in the network (the Internet).
 They can also receive content that other computer's make available.

 A **Server** is a computer that has been tuned to serve content on the Internet in an efficient manner.
 Servers use the same basic hardware as any normal computer including your laptop, the difference lies mainly in the configuration.